Maratus: Taxonomy

 The genus Maratus was first described by Ferdinand Karsch in 1878.
 Karsch was a curator at the Museum für Naturkunde, Berlin, and named spiders and other animals from preserved specimens collected by others.
 He described the species Maratus amabilis, the type of his new genus, on the basis of a single male specimen, whose origin was only recorded as "Australia".
 His short description mentioned the abdomen being flattened and quadrangular in shape, but otherwise did not refer to the characteristic abdominal "flaps".
 In a footnote, he also named Maratus amoenus (now M. volans).
 Marek Żabka in 1987 was the first to restore Karsch's two species of Maratus, and moving more previously described species to the genus in 1991.
 Maratus was greatly expanded in the 21st century, both by known species being moved to Maratus and by the description of new species.
 Most of the new species have been described by Jürgen C. Otto and David E. Hill.

 Otto and Hill suggest that Maratus is closely related to the genus Saitis.
-Both are found in Australia, and in both genera the males have elongated third legs and unmodified first legs.
+Both are found in Australia, and in both genera, the males have elongated third legs and unmodified first legs.

 Phylogeny

 The relationships among Maratus and related genera are unclear, and many species await description.
-Otto and Hill synonymized Lycidas with Maratus) in 2012 recognising the type species for Lycidas, Lycidas anomalus was actually a Maratus, thus causing all then named Lycidas to be subsumed by Maratus.
+Otto and Hill synonymized Lycidas with Maratus) in 2012, recognising the type species for Lycidas, Lycidas anomalus was actually a Maratus, thus causing all then named Lycidas to be subsumed by Maratus.
 They hypothesize that the remaining genera may be related as shown below:

-One molecular phylogenetic study, by Junxia Zhang in 2012, concluded that the seven Australian genera Hypoblemum, Jotus, Lycidas, Maileus, Maratus, Saitis and Prostheclina were so closely related that they could all be accommodated in Saitis but this suggestion has not been carried through to any taxonomic publication.
+One molecular phylogenetic study, by Junxia Zhang in 2012, concluded that the seven Australian genera Hypoblemum, Jotus, Lycidas, Maileus, Maratus, Saitis, and Prostheclina were so closely related that they could all be accommodated in Saitis, but this suggestion has not been carried through to any taxonomic publication.
 In the Saitis group, the third leg is longer and the first leg unspecialized.
-In the Jotus group the first leg is longer and specialized.
-In both Maratus and some Hypoblemum in the Maratus group, the abdomen is raised during courtship, but only Maratus has a colorful dorsal plate.
+In the Jotus group, the first leg is longer and specialized.
+In both Maratus and some Hypoblemum species in the Maratus group, the abdomen is raised during courtship, but only Maratus has a colorful dorsal plate.

 Species

-As of November 2024 it contains 113 species:
+As of March 2026 it contains 118 species.